Tim Ryan – OH13

 Personal life

-In 2013, Ryan married Andrea Zetts, his second wife;[54] they have lived in Howland Township near Warren, Ohio, since that year,[54][55] with Zetts’s two children from a previous relationship[55] and the couple’s son together.[56]
+In 2013, Ryan married Andrea Zetts, his second wife;[54] they live in Dublin, Ohio but lived in eastern Ohio during his tenure in Congress and his senate campaign.
+[55],[54][56] with Zetts’s two children from a previous relationship[56] and the couple’s son together.[57]

 Ryan is a Catholic.[58][59]
 Ryan described himself as a pro-life Catholic when first running for Congress in 2002, but by 2015 he shifted his stance towards pro-choice, arguing that “no federal or state law banning abortion can honestly and fairly take into account the various circumstances that make each decision unique”.[60]